 Tertiary volcanic rocks, dominantly basaltic lavas, are widespread in mainland Tasmania, and extend offshore to Bass Basin, the South Tasman Rise and East Tasman Plateau (Everard et al., 2004).
 Centres range from small plugs and dykes to large necks and probable crater fills, and flows are rarely up to 50 km long.
 In some cases lava piles have largely buried the pre-volcanic topography.
 Pyroclastic deposits are associated with some shield volcanos and diatremes.
 Aquagene volcaniclastic rocks are well-developed in the far northwest, and inland in some highland lakes or where flows have dammed major streams.
-Radiometric ages range from 16.3 Ma to 64 Ma, but the age distribution cannot be clearly linked to any plume beneath the northward-moving Australian plate (Everard et al., 2004).
-The majority of basalt compositions range from olivine melilitites to quartz tholeiites (SiO2 37-54%), and are attributed to progressively larger degrees of partial melting.
+Radiometric ages range from 8.5 Ma (Baillie, 1986) to 64 Ma, but the age distribution cannot be clearly linked to any plume beneath the northward-moving Australian plate (Everard et al., 2004).
+The majority of basalt compositions range from olivine melilitite to quartz tholeiite (SiO2 37-54%), and are attributed to progressively larger degrees of partial melting.
 Some undersaturated types have fractionated at mantle depths, producing evolved hawaiite, nepheline hawaiite and nepheline mugearite (Everard et al., 2004).

 Placer cassiterite deposits have been a significant contributor to the economy of northeastern Tasmania.
-The bulk of production has come from late Oligocene braidplain deposits around the southeastern edge of the Ringarooma Valley (Morrison, 1989).
-Production is due to resume in 2006 at the Scotia and Endurance deposits and for the first time sapphire will be a significant co-product.
+The bulk of production has come from upper Oligocene braidplain deposits around the southeastern edge of the Ringarooma Valley (Morrison, 1989).
+Production is due to resume in 2007 at the Scotia and Endurance deposits and for the first time sapphire and spinel will be co-products.